-Ecological dominance is a central concept in the study of interspecies and species-environment relations.
+Ecological dominance is a central concept in the study of interspecies and species- environment relations.
 Yet, although theoretical and empirical work on ecological dominance has progressed in many scientific disciplines, the psychology of ecological dominance remains understudied.
-The present research attempts to advance theoretical and empirical inquiry on ecological dominance as a psychological entity, examining how and why it influences humans' perceptions, attitudes, and behaviors across different relational domains (i.e., intraspecies, interspecies, human environment).
-To this end, we introduce and validate a brief and novel measure, the Ecological Dominance Orientation (EDO) scale, based on the popular depiction of eco-centric vs. anthropocentric perspectives on the relationship between humans, non-human animals, and the natural environment.
-Across 3 studies conducted in 3 countries, we demonstrate that EDO (a) shapes perceptions in a similar fashion within and between different relational domains, b) is uniquely predictive of numerous socially consequential attitudes and behaviors across relational domains over and above established measures of discrimination, values, political ideology, and c) is reliable over time.
-This research extends classical Social Dominance Theory (Sidanius & Pratto, 1999) by theorizing about the evolutionary origins of intergroup, interspecies, and human-environment relations as hierarchically structured power relations.
+The present research attempts to advance theoretical and empirical inquiry on ecological dominance as a psychological predisposition, examining how and why it influences humans’ perceptions, attitudes, and behaviors across different relational domains (i.e., intraspecies, interspecies, human-environment).
+To this end, we validate a novel measure, the Ecological Dominance Orientation (EDO) scale, based on the popular iconic depiction of eco-centric vs. anthropocentric arrangements of the relationship between humans, non-human animals, and the natural environment.
+In two pre-registered studies conducted across 2 countries (N = 1,312), we demonstrate that EDO a) shapes attitudes in a similar fashion both within and between different relational domains (i.e., intergroup, interspecies, human-environment relations), b) is uniquely predictive of numerous socially consequential attitudes across relational domains (i.e., modern sexism, modern racism, speciesism, anthropocentrism) over and above established measures of personal ideology and beliefs, and c) is reliable over time.
+This research extends classical Social Dominance Theory (Sidanius and Pratto, 1999) by theorizing about the socio-ecological roots of intergroup, interspecies, and human-environment relations as hierarchically structured power relations.
 Theoretical and practical implications of social and ecological dominance orientations are discussed.

 Previous research highlights the role of climate change risk and threat perceptions as psychological mechanisms driving support for mitigation efforts.
 In this paper, we examine the role of social dominance orientation (SDO) as an antecedent of risk and threat perceptions and associated pro-environmental attitudes.
 Across three pre-registered studies (N = 988; USA, UK, and Germany) our results indicate that individuals high in SDO showed decreased support for climate change mitigation policies benefitting humans, non-human animals, and the natural environment alike.
 This relationship in turn is mediated by decreased climate change risk and threat perceptions and increased ecological dominance orientation, a general preference for an anthropocentric, hierarchical arrangement between humans, non-human animals, and the natural environment.
 We successfully replicate our findings using a behavioural measure.
 Theoretical implications for the role of social and ecological dominance orientations in shaping climate change risk and threat perceptions and pro-environmental behaviour are discussed.